Kitware/SMTK/doc/userguide/index.rst

 - assigning initial conditions to portions of the simulation domain or its boundary; and
 - assigning global simulation properties such as convergence criteria.

-SMTK provides an attribute collection that can represent arbitrarily structured data and a template system that can be tailored to describe almost any simulation's expected inputs without allowing spurious or invalid
+SMTK provides an attribute resource that can represent arbitrarily structured data and a template system that can be tailored to describe almost any simulation's expected inputs without allowing spurious or invalid